yonahd/kor/README.md

 - `statefulsets`: Gets unused service accounts for the specified namespace or all namespaces.
 - `role`: Gets unused roles for the specified namespace or all namespaces.
 - `hps`: Gets unused hpa for the specified namespace or all namespaces.
+- `pvc`: Gets unused pvcs for the specified namespace or all namespaces.

 ### Supported Flags
 ```